Andy R., a CIP 2016-2017 alumnus, has just been awarded a Master's Degree in Geology from SUNY at Buffalo.

 When his mom visited, Andy apologized he had not dusted and said he had a meatloaf in the freezer.
 She was stunned to see him managing so well without her.
 By the end of the year, Andy was confident he was ready to head off to Buffalo in the fall of 2017.

 After attending CIP, Andy ended his deferment and moved to the Buffalo area in the summer of 2017 to enable him to be a full-time graduate student at The University at Buffalo.
 He had his own apartment on campus.
-He did hire a life coach, former CIP wellness director Cindy Minnich, who kept him on track with brief meetings a few times a week.
+He did hire a life coach who keeps him on track with brief meetings a few times a week.
 He also maintained appointments with a therapist for counseling.
-But he required no other academic or life skills supports.
+But he required no other academic or life skills support.
 Andy also had relatives in the area for a safety net.
-He successfully completed his masters in geology with a certificate in professional science management on February 1, 2019.
+He successfully completed his master's in geology with a certificate in professional science management in February 2019.

 The College Internship Program is a comprehensive transition program for young adults on the Autism Spectrum and with Learning Differences.
 Our Mission is to inspire independence and expand the foundation on which young adults with Autism, ADHD, and other Learning Differences can build happy and productive lives.